skienzmatishun/rippreport/content/p/scalped/index.md

 summary: Baldwin County power brokers quietly rigged multi-million dollar public building contracts while law enforcement concealed lethal mistakes.
 Secret settlement papers and newly uncovered court motions detail how insiders funneled public money to allies and buried crucial evidence.
-Peer beneath this expensive new facade of justice to reveal the massive financial scam built inside its walls.
+We peer beneath this expensive new facade of justice to reveal the massive financial scam built inside its walls.
 alttags: Backstory Podcast 190 Scalped graphic showing the new Baldwin County District Attorney building and a Facebook post announcing its construction bid award